simplek8s/simplek8s-website/content/documentation/faqs.md

 **Q: Are there any unique features or applications included in this Linux distribution?**

 A: Yes, SimpleK8s includes the following unique applications:
-- `simplek8s-wizard`: An optinal web UI running at `:5443` that assists you in the installation and setup of your Kubernetes cluster.
+- `simplek8s-wizard`: An optional web UI running at `:5443` that assists you in the installation and setup of your Kubernetes cluster.
 You can utilize `kubeadm` instead.
 It can be disabled at any time using the command `systemctl disable --now simplek8s-wizard`
 - `simplek8s-update`: A program that checks and upgrades the SimpleK8s kernel image.